31 October, 2024:

 Read the paper by downloading one of the versions below:

-Speaking at the Innovation Aus Capability Papers event in Canberra last week, the CEO of the Future Skills Organisation shared the opportunity at hand, to establish a simple description for digital capability which can be used to support all Australians to develop the digital capability necessary to meaningfully access work, learning,
+Speaking at the Innovation Aus Capability Papers event in Canberra last week, the CEO of the Future Skills Organisation shared the opportunity at hand, to establish a simple description for digital capability which can be used to support all Australians to develop the digital capability necessary to meaningfully access work, learning, and life.

 “We know how important it is that all citizens develop the digital skills necessary for work, learning and life.
-By combining a common language for digital skills with simple industry-led benchmarks, it will help us deliver these skills at scale for all Australians, while also providing the mechanism to measure outcomes to inform future
+By combining a common language for digital skills with simple industry-led benchmarks, it will help us deliver these skills at scale for all Australians, while also providing the mechanism to measure outcomes to inform future decisions.”
+Mr Kidd said.

 In his panel discussion, Mr Kidd drew from the co-authored Capability Paper titled Turbocharging digital capability, which outlines a three-pronged approach: